 Laptop or Desktop Computers

-- Intel Core i3, Core i5 or Core i7 processor
+- Apple M1, Intel Core i3, Core i5 or Core i7 processor

-- 500GB SATA hard drive or 256GB Solid State Drive
+- 1TB hard drive or 256GB or larger Solid State Drive

-For any model computer we recommend getting at least a three year Service Plan/warranty.
+For any model computer we recommend getting a three year Service Plan/warranty.

-- Microsoft Office 365 online is currently being offered for free to students that sign up with their williams.edu email address.
+- Microsoft Office 2019 is available to download for free to students who sign up with their @williams.edu email address.
 More info here: http://oit.williams.edu/help-docs/office-365-office-2016-software/

-- Your Williams College account comes with access to G Suite for Education these include: Google Docs, Sheets, Slides, etc. These apps can open most Word and Excel files, and save in those formats as well.
+- Keep in mind your Williams account comes with access to G Suite for Education which includes Docs, Sheets, Slides, etc. These apps can open most Word and Excel files, and save in those formats as well.

 - All public campus computers have the Microsoft Office suite installed as well as other applications that are used frequently used in academic work.

 If you choose to bring your own printer there are many inexpensive options.
-You will need to decide whether you want a color inkjet or a black and white laser printer.
-A black and white laser printer will tend to be faster, be more efficient with consumables (toner lasts longer than inkjet cartridges), but will cost a bit more initially and be heavier.
+You will need to decide whether you want an inkjet or a laser printer.
+A laser printer will tend to be faster, be more efficient with consumables (toner lasts longer than inkjet cartridges), but will cost a bit more initially and be heavier.

-Game consoles and other wireless devices like tablets, smartphones and e-book readers can join the Williams wireless network.
-For devices that do not easily connect to our network please log into our ticket system and submit a device registration request.
+Game consoles and other wireless devices like tablets, smartphones and streaming devices can also join the Williams wireless network.
+If wireless authentication does not work then your device right away they may need to be registered by OIT.
+For help with devices that do not easily connect to our network see: https://oit.williams.edu/help-guides/wifi-and-wired-connections/network-device-registration/.

 When shopping for a new computer, remember to think about a backup storage device.
 USB external hard drives allow for full disk backup and restore.
-All Williams students have Google Apps for Education accounts which come with unlimited storage , but keep in mind this ends upon graduation.
+All Williams students have G Suite Accounts which come with unlimited Google drive storage , but keep in mind this ends upon graduation.
 Documents, pictures and other files can be saved to this cloud space and accessed from any computer with a network connection.
 Further information on backup can be found here: http://oit.williams.edu/help-docs/backup/.